mikerodrigues/onkyo_eiscp_ruby/README.md

 		receiver = EISCP::Receiver.new('10.0.0.132')

-* Open a TCP connection to monitor solicited updates

-		receiver.connect
+* When you create a Receiver object, it uses the Receiver::Connection module to make a connection and monitor incoming messages.
+By default, the last message received gets stored in the @last instance variable of the Receiver.
+You can pass your own block at creation time, it will have access to messages as they come in.
+This will let you setup callbacks to run when messages are receivedL

+		receiver = EISCP::Receiver.new do |msg|
+		  puts msg.command
+		  puts msg.value
+		end

-* You can also pass a block and operate on received packet strings:
+* You can also change the block later.
+This will kill the existing connection thread (but not the socket) and start your new one:

-		receiver.connect do |msg|
+		receiver.update_thread do |msg|
 		  puts "Received: #{msg.command_name}:#{msg.value_name}"
 		end

+* Get information about the Receiver: receiver.model => "TX-NR609"
+		receiver.host  => "10.0.0.111"
+		receiver.port  => 60128
+		receiver.mac_address => "001122334455"
+		receiver.area => "DX"

+* Get the last message received by the Receiver:

+		receiver.last

+* You can use Command Methods to easily send a message and return the reply as a Message object.
+A method is defined for each command listed in the Dictionary using the @command_name attribute which is 'human readable'.
+You can check the included yaml file or look at the output of EISCP::Dictionary.commands.
+Here a few examples:

-* Turn on the receiver
+		# Turn on receiver

-		message = EISCP::Message.parse("PWR", "01")
-		message.send(message.to_eiscp)

-* Parse incoming messages and the following formats
+		receiver.system_power "on"

+		# Query current input source
+		receiver.input_selector "query"

+		# Turn the master volume up one level
+		receiver.master_volume "level-up"

+		# Set the master volume to 45
+		receiver.master_volume "45"

+* Parse ISCPand human readable strings:

+		# Parse various ISCP strings
-		iscp_message = EISCP::Message.parse "PWR01"
+		iscp_message = EISCP::Parser.parse "PWR01"
-		iscp_message = EISCP::Message.parse "PWR 01"
+		iscp_message = EISCP::Parser.parse "PWR 01"
-		iscp_message = EISCP::Message.parse "!1PWR01"
+		iscp_message = EISCP::Parser.parse "!1PWR01"
-		iscp_message = EISCP::Message.parse "!1PWR 01"
+		iscp_message = EISCP::Parser.parse "!1PWR 01"

+		# Parse human readable
+		EISCP::Parser.parse("main-volume 34")

-* Parsing raw socket data
+* Parser.parse is also used internally by Receiver to parse raw eISCP socket data.

-		iscp_message = EISCP::Message.parse iscp_message.to_eiscp

-* Human-readable commands

-		EISCP::Message.parse("main-volume 34")

-* Human-readable methods and parameters ( you must use "_" in place of "-" in methods or parameters

-		receiver.master_volume("level-up")

 Using the Binaries